 Inpatient facilities allow patients to live in the center, which allows for 24-hour care.
-Patients who have severe addictions may prefer living in a facility that is free of drugs or alcohol.
+Patients who have severe addictions may prefer the safety and stability of living in a facility that is free of drugs or alcohol.
 This helps reduce the risk of relapse since patients are separated from their using environment and are able to focus solely on recovery.
 Many individuals benefit from this highly-structured environment.

 Outpatient clinics that focus on rehab for women may be able to give women more time at home, work or school, which can help keep daily activities normal and regular.
-These clinics are educated in the needs of women and the ways women best respond to treatments.
+These clinics focus their treatment toward the needs of women with steadfast mindfulness of the ways women best respond to treatments.
 They are also sensitive to potential trauma or the trauma-related disorders of women.

 Getting help for addiction is one of the most important choices you can make for yourself or someone you love.
 Seeking assistance is a hard decision to make and not one that should be made without doing significant research.
 If you're looking for outpatient drug rehab centers, there are quite a few factors you should keep in mind before you choose any one program over another.
 Knowing what these factors are and how they impact your treatment can help you make the tough choice about where to turn for help.

 Women who feel too stressed living at home or may more easily relapse if they remain immersed in their regular activities may wish to enroll in a residential rehab program.
 This will allow them to fully separate from their day-to-day activities, friends and stressors that could lead to relapse.
 If any of the following factors apply to you, you may require inpatient treatment as opposed to outpatient:1

 - History of withdrawal seizures or delirium

 - Lack of a sober support system at home

 - Lack of reliable transportation to treatment